emqx/emqx-tutorial/en/bridge/emqx_to_mosquitto.md

 Using the default Mosquitto configuration after installation should be sufficient to finish the text in this section.
 For more details about Mosquitto please refer to the [Mosquitto Document](https://mosquitto.org/).

 ## Setup a Bridge on 'emqx1'
+Note: The configuration of this part has changed since version 3.2.0.
+See [Upgrade Guide](./bridge.md#升级指南) for details.

 To bridge an EMQ X node to Mosquitto, we need to configure it first.

 On the 'emqx1', open the config file `emqx.conf`, find 'Bridges' and add a new section below it for our bridge.